jmpp/templatron/README.md

 - `filesToGenerate`: an array of files to generate

-The first object in the array **will always be generated**, and should only contain the `templateFileName` property.
+The first object in the array **will always be generated**, and should **only contain** the `templateFileName` property.

 The following objects will be generated if the confirmation question is validated by the user.
 The answer to the question is stored in the `varName` property of the configuration file, to be used in the `.mustache` templates.

+- `question`: the question to ask the user
+- `varName`: the name of the variable to store the answer in
+- `templateFileName`: (optional) the name of the file to generate if the question is answered with "Yes"

 ## Template Files `.mustache`